MikeHook/mikehook.github.io/source/_posts/2015-04-23-episode-VI.markdown

 published: false
 ---

-#Software Development Episode VI: A New Era #
+#Software Development Episode VI: A New Dawn #

 As the somewhat cheesy title suggests, changes are afoot in the world of Baking Websites.
 Up to this point I've been working as a permanent employee for a number of companies (five actually, hence Episode VI).
 But I felt that it was time to shake things up so imminently I will be starting out as a contracting software developer.
 While in practice I expect I will be doing much the same thing from day to day it was still quite a leap to leave the cosy environs of a permanent position.
 But before we get too far into that, in the best tradition of episodic film, lets take a recap on the story so far.
 In a galaxy far far away...